 Total Flow This is the total airflow in cubic meters.
-At 16.67 cubic meters.

-Liters per minute, 1 cubic meter per hour of air will pass through the sampler.
-In 24 hours it should be 24 derive the average flowrate over the sample period.
+At 16.67 Liters per minute, 1 cubic meter per hour of air will pass through the sampler.
+In 24 hours it should be 24 cubic meters.

-Average Flow Rate This is the total flow in Lpm divided by the runtime to
+Average Flow Rate This is the total flow in Lpm divided by the runtime to derive the average flowrate over the sample period.